Back to blog

 • disney 3d animation

-• spider-verse animation style
+• spider-verse animation style — comic halftone over 3D motion

-Game / pixel
+Game and pixel

 • 16-bit pixel art